 Pentax Astrotracer is a feature that very effectively uses the camera’s sensor stabilization in conjunction with the camera’s GPS.
 The sensor stabilization system uses data from the camera’s GPS to move the camera sensor to match the position of the stars in the sky.

-When Astrotracer is active, and you are shooting, it is as if your camera’s sensor free-floats and matches the position of the stars while your tripod, camera, and lens are locked to the Earth allowing you to shoot longer sky exposures without star trails.
+When Astrotracer is active, and you are shooting, it is as if your camera’s sensor free-floats.
+It matches the position of the stars while your tripod, camera, and lens are locked to the Earth allowing you to shoot longer sky exposures without star trails.

 How Do You Set Up Astrotracer?

-Turn your camera on, set your camera to “Bulb” mode and calibrate the camera’s GPS.
+Turn your camera on, set your camera to “Bulb” mode, and calibrate the camera’s GPS.
 BEFORE you start calibrating the in-camera GPS on the K-1, K-1ii, or K-3ii, there are a few things you need to keep in mind.